For some, adopting a healthier lifestyle

 Read more on what to eat if you are trying to conceive, and foods to avoid in our pregnancy care planner.

 Stress can often affect fertility because it may lead to you having sex less frequently.
 For the best chance of becoming pregnant, you need to have sex every two to three days.
 Talk to your partner if you are feeling stressed and consider using counselling (talking therapy).
 You may also find regular exercise helpful.

 Illegal drugs such as marijuana or cocaine can affect fertility, and can seriously damage the development of your baby if you fall pregnant.
 You should therefore avoid using them.

 You should also avoid using some prescription medicines if you are trying to get pregnant.
 Ask your GP for further advice.

 Health checks and tests for women

-Make sure that you are up-to-date with your cervical screening tests (smear tests).
-You need to have one every three to five years depending on your age.
+Make sure you are up-to-date with your cervical screening tests (smear tests).
+You need to have one every three to five years, depending on your age.

-You should also visit your local sexual health clinic (GUM clinic) to make sure that you do not have any sexually transmitted infections (STIs).
-Infections such as chlamydia may not have any symptoms but can cause infertility if they are left untreated.
+You should also visit your local sexual health clinic (GUM clinic) to make sure you do not have any sexually transmitted infections.
+Infections such as chlamydia may not have symptoms but can cause infertility if left untreated.